raisely/sequelize-to-json-schema/README.md

 You can customise your factory by passing options

 ### options.association
-An object where the keys are the names of your associations and the value 'INLINE' if you want the assocation to be presented within the schema instead of by reference
+An object listing the associations to include in the schema The keys of the object are the association names and the value should be either 'INLINE' or 'REL'.

-**NB:** An association must be named by selectAttributes to be included.
+Use 'INLINE' if you want the association to be presented within the schema instead of by reference ('REL')

 ### options.customSchema
 An object defineing custom information to be placed in the schema.